brandongarciaorea-wq/cs2450_remote/journal.md

 Date 9.11.25: This week we learned about user stories and their usefulness when it comes to planning.
 We each made 5 user stories as well as assigned a priotity number to them.
 This was useful to be able to see the idea of our website come to life more.

 Date 9.19.25: This week I learned about merging with git and how to deal with merge conflicts.
 We also talked about coding algorithms and how they are used by watching a youtube video.
 We also learned about diagrams and I decided to start reading the book the professor mentioned in the slides.

+Date 9.26.25: This week I learned about presentations and some tips to make them better.
+We have to pitch our project to the professor next week with our presentation.
+I learned that text, size, color, shapes, and even context is all important when it comes to presenting.
+I also learned about Design Youtube and how the system works when a customer uploads their video to the cloud.